 by Derek Gendron, March 28, 2008

+Webhosts and ISP’s pay attention!
 One of the little known ways is going to be disclosed here.

 Now in most communities in the world, using this leverage against someone is considered extortion, blackmail or other interesting terms.
 In law, it’s research and helping enforce the laws on the books.
+Someone once said, ignorance of the law is not an excuse.
+As a result, it may appear questionable its just another thing on a checklist that needs to be done and done right.

-Anyway, the registration process to avoid this type of DMCA takedown complication is fairly simply.
+The registration process to avoid this type of DMCA takedown complication is fairly simply.
 Download the PDF Form and fill it out.
 There is a fee to register your webhost/ISP, and it has been steadily increasing in cost each year so I anticipate that the fee will continue to rise.
 Registering now won’t protect you from a lawsuit or claim, but it will take one leg out of a lawyer’s claims against you.
 The less legs they have to stand on, the less briefs you will have to file.